dionhut/bun-core-devcontainer/README.md

 # bun-core-devcontainer
 VSCode DevContainer for the core [Bun](https://github.com/oven-sh/bun) repo development environment.

+NOTE: This is not intended for use for Bun consumer javascript app projects.

 ## Usage

 Copy .devcontainer to the root of your bun repo.